 Kate Comerford Todd, Vice President & Chief Counsel for Appellate Litigation

-Kate Comerford Todd is vice president chief counsel for appellate litigation for the National Chamber Litigation Center (NCLC), the litigation arm of the U.S. Chamber of Commerce.
+Kate Comerford Todd is vice president and chief counsel for appellate litigation for the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
 Todd has a broad range of government and private sector experience, with particular expertise in federal appellate practice and constitutional law.

 Before joining the Chamber, Todd served in the White House as associate counsel to the president, advising the president and his staff on a wide range of legal and constitutional issues.
 She also liaised with other officials in the executive branch and consulted with members of Congress and their staff.